Join us for a day celebrating diversity across the airwaves with special guests, features and music from around the globe.

 BCB will be supporting young people to develop more opportunities for young musicians to perform live in Bradford, in venues appropriate for young people from diverse communities and backgrounds.
 Find our more about our Youth Music project.

-As a part of a recent exhibition at the Science and Media Museum, BCB volunteers were involved talking about their lives and the part BCB has played.
+As a part of a recent exhibition at the Science and Media Museum, our BCB volunteers were invited to talk about their lives and the various ways BCB has played a part in them.

 To hear more stories visit our Above the Noise project page.